Pant/nextcloudpi-readthedocs/How-to-access-and-configure-NextCloudPi.md

 You will get a list of all connected devices on your network.
 For more info look at the [FAQ](http://angryip.org/faq/) of Angry IP Scanner.

-## Choose an interface
+## Choose an User Interface
 You can configure the NextCloudPi instance from the TUI or from the WebUI.
 Note: *The backend is the same.*

 ### TUI
 NOTE: *You need to have ssh enabled on your Raspberry Pi.
-For more info look [here](How to install NextcloudPIon a Raspberry Pi.md#First Steps)*
+For more info look [here](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi-on-a-Raspberry-Pi#first-steps)*

 #### Raspberry Pi
-1. Connect keyboard and HDMI screen
+1. Connect keyboard and HDMI screen.
-2. Turn on Raspberry Pi with NextCloudPi SD card image
+2. Turn on Raspberry Pi with NextCloudPi SD card image.
-3. Login with user "pi" and password "raspberry"
+3. Login with user `pi` and password `raspberry`.
-4. (optional) type "sudo raspi-config" and enable SSH in "Interacing Options"
+4. (optional) type `sudo raspi-config` and enable SSH in `Interfacing Options".
-5. (optional) type "sudo nextcloudpi-config" and use "nc-wifi" to connect to your WLAN
+5. (optional) type `sudo nextcloudpi-config` and use [`nc-wifi`][nc-wifi] to connect to your WLAN.

 #### Linux / Mac
-1. Open a terminal
+1. Open a terminal.
-2. Connect to your Raspberry Pi with ssh.
-You can do that using the command `ssh pi@"localIPAdress"`, where "localIPAdress" (without the quotes) is the Pi's local ip address.
+2. Connect to your Raspberry Pi with `ssh`.
+You can do that using the command `ssh pi@"localIPAdress"`, where "localIPAdress" (without the quotes) is the Pi's local IP address.
-3. Enter the password "raspberry"
+3. Enter the password `raspberry`

 #### Windows